bakame-php/http-structured-fields/README.md

 #### Item

-The defined types are all attached to the `Item` object where their values and types are accessible using the following methods:
+The defined types are all attached to an `Item` object where their value and type are accessible using the following methods:

 ```php
 use Bakame\Http\StructuredFields\Item;